 Modified Religious Accommodation Statement

-In January of 2008, the Senate of the Government of the Student Body presented a resolution to the Faculty Senate, Graduate and Professional Student Senate, the Office of Equal Opportunity and Compliance, and the Dean of Students Office.
+In January of 2008, the Senate of the Government of the Student Body presented a resolution to the Faculty Senate, Graduate and Professional Student Senate, the Office of Equal Opportunity, and the Dean of Students Office.
 The resolution asked that the absences and religious observances procedure and policy be modified to include specific language regarding the impact of this policy on students and faculty.

 For students, you should first discuss the conflict and your requested accommodation with your professor at the earliest possible time.
-You or your instructor may also seek assistance from the Dean of Students Office or the Office of Equal Opportunity and Compliance.
+You or your instructor may also seek assistance from the Dean of Students Office or the Office of Equal Opportunity.

 For employees, you should inform your supervisor of the conflict and your requested accommodation at the earliest possible time.
-You or your supervisor may also seek assistance from Human Resources Services or the Office of Equal Opportunity and Compliance.
+You or your supervisor may also seek assistance from University of Human Resources or the Office of Equal Opportunity.

 For students and employees, it is advisable to confront any potential conflicts as early as possible rather than waiting until the deadline or event is upon you, leaving everyone little time to plan and consider alternatives in a comprehensive way.
 For students, this can be accomplished as soon as you receive the course syllabus.
 If an accommodation is given, students and employees may be required to complete coursework or work assignments in advance of an absence, which further demonstrates the need to address the conflict early.

-If any student or employee feels that he or she has been discriminated against because of religion, he or she may contact the Office of Equal Opportunity and Compliance and/or file a complaint under the Discrimination and Harassment policy.
+If any student or employee feels discriminated against because of religion, the individual(s) may contact the Office of Equal Opportunity and/or file a complaint under the Discrimination and Harassment policy.